 Corruption hinders economic growth by increasing costs, lowering productivity, discouraging investment, reducing confidence in public institutions, limiting the development of small and medium-sized enterprises, weakening systems of public financial management, and undermining investments in health and education.
 1 Corruption can also increase poverty by slowing economic growth, skewing government expenditure in favor of the rich and well-connected, concentrating public investment in unproductive projects, promoting a more regressive tax system, siphoning funds away from essential public services, adding a higher level of risk to the investment decisions of low-income individuals, and reinforcing patterns of unequal asset ownership, thereby limiting the ability of the poor to borrow and increase their income.
 2

 The indicator is an index combining a subset of 22 different assessments and surveys, depending on availability, each of which receives a different weight, depending on its estimated precision and country coverage.
-The Control of Corruption indicator draws on data, as applicable, from the Country Policy and Institutional Assessments of the World Bank, the Asian Development Bank and the African Development Bank, the Afrobarometer Survey, the World Bank’s Business Environment and Enterprise Performance Survey, the Bertelsmann Foundation’s Bertelsmann Transformation Index, Freedom House’s Nations in Transit report, Global Insight’s Business Conditions and Risk Indicators, the Economist Intelligence Unit’s Country Risk Service, Transparency International’s Global Corruption Barometer survey, the World Economic Forum’s Global Competitiveness Report, Global Integrity’s African Integrity Index (previously known as the Global Integrity Index), the Gallup World Poll, the International Fund for Agricultural Development’s Rural Sector Performance Assessments, the French Government’s Institutional Profiles Database, the Latinobarometro Survey, Political Economic Risk Consultancy’s Corruption in Asia, Political Risk Service’s International Country Risk Guide, Vanderbilt University Americas Barometer Survey, the Institute for Management and Development’s World Competitiveness Yearbook, Varieties of Democracy’s Corruption Index, and the World Justice Project’s Rule of Law Index.
+The Control of Corruption indicator draws on data, as applicable, from the Country Policy and Institutional Assessments of the World Bank, the African Development Bank, and the Asian Development Bank, the Afrobarometer Survey, the World Bank’s Business Environment and Enterprise Performance Survey, the Bertelsmann Foundation’s Bertelsmann Transformation Index, Global Insight’s Business Conditions and Risk Indicators, the Economist Intelligence Unit’s Country Risk Service, The University of Gothenburg’s European Quality of Government Index, Transparency International’s Global Corruption Barometer survey, the World Economic Forum’s Global Competitiveness Report, Global Integrity’s African Integrity Index (previously known as the Global Integrity Index), the Gallup World Poll, Freedom House’s Nation in Transit, the International Fund for Agricultural Development’s Rural Sector Performance Assessments, the Latinobarometro Survey, Political Economic Risk Consultancy’s Corruption in Asia, Political Risk Service’s International Country Risk Guide, Vanderbilt University Americas Barometer Survey, the Institute for Management and Development’s World Competitiveness Yearbook, Varieties of Democracy’s Corruption Index, and the World Justice Project’s Rule of Law Index.

 MCC Normalized Score = WGI Score – median score

 For ease of interpretation, MCC has adjusted the median for each of the two scorecard income pools to zero for all of the Worldwide Governance Indicators.
 Country scores are calculated by taking the difference between actual scores and the median.
-For example, in FY20 the unadjusted median for the scorecard category of countries with a Gross National Income (GNI) per capita between $1,926 and $3,995 on Control of Corruption was -0.52 (note, in FY21, the GNI per capita range for this scorecard category is $1,946 to $4,045).
-In order to set the median at zero, we simply add 0.52 to each country’s score (the same thing as subtracting a negative 0.52).
-Therefore, as an example, Angola’s FY20 Control of Corruption score, which was originally -1.14, was adjusted to -0.63.
+For example, in FY22 the unadjusted median for the scorecard category of countries with a Gross National Income (GNI) per capita between $1,966 and $4,095 on Control of Corruption was -0.46 (note, in FY23, the GNI per capita range for this scorecard category is $2,046 to $4,255).
+In order to set the median at zero, MCC simply adds 0.46 to each country’s score (the same thing as subtracting a negative 0.46).
+Therefore, as an example, Angola’s FY22 Control of Corruption score, which was originally -0.93, was adjusted to -0.47.

-The FY21 scores come from the 2020 update of the Worldwide Governance Indicators dataset and largely reflect performance in calendar year 2019.
+The FY23 scores come from the 2022 update of the Worldwide Governance Indicators dataset and largely reflect performance in calendar year 2021.
 Since the release of the 2006 update of the Worldwide Governance Indicators, the indicators are updated annually.
 Each year, the World Bank and Brookings Institution also make minor backward revisions to the historical data.
 Prior to 2006, the World Bank released data every two years (1996, 1998, 2000, 2002 and 2004).
 With the 2006 release, the World Bank moved to an annual reporting cycle and provided additional historical data for 2003 and 2005.